colugomusic/ez/README.md

 ## Let's go to the beach

-I developed a method of realtime-safe sychronization that can be used in any situation where two or more threads take it in turns to work with some critical memory region.
+I developed a method of realtime-safe sychronization which I call Beach Ball Synchronization that can be used in any situation where two or more threads take it in turns to work with some critical memory region.

+By "take it in turns" I mean that, one a thread finishes working with the memory, it cannot do so again until some other thread says, "Okay, it's your turn to work again."
+Every time a thread finishes doing some work, it must pick another thread whose turn it is to work on the memory next.

+If it helps then you can imagine the threads as people on a beach throwing a beach ball to each other.
+Only the player currently holding the beach ball is allowed to work on the memory.
+Once they are done working on the memory, they must throw the ball to another player.
+A player can only catch the ball if it has been specifically thrown to them by another player.

 I use this for updating sample data mipmaps (used for rendering waveform visuals) in realtime in [this library](https://github.com/colugomusic/adrian).